 * In practical ministry, it’s been a complete focus on developing relationships with non-Christians (some of whom are agnostics and atheists) on the one hand, and walking along side of and aiding the poor and the afflicted on the other.
-For that reason, I spend very little time on the Internet these days.

 Some of them have very few friends.
 Some of them are living in poverty.
 Some of them have mental illnesses that regularly torment them.
 Some of them have legal problems.
 Some of them have gone nose-to-nose with suicide.
 Some of them are incredibly needy.

 This practical ministry has been – at times – emotionally, mentally, and physically draining.

 Phone calls in the middle of the night, sometimes lasting several hours just to try and help keep another mortal from harming themselves.

 Losing sleep, fighting off the temptation to worry.

 Dipping into the limited savings to keep someone off the street.

 Recurrent images of their plight is sometimes too much to bear.
 Weeping is not uncommon.